Timothy Gaston: Member of the Northern Ireland Assembly

 In July 2024, Gaston was co-opted to the Northern Ireland Assembly to succeed Allister, following the latter’s election as MP for North Antrim.

 In September 2024, while sitting as a member of the Northern Ireland Executive Committee, Gaston clashed with Paula Bradshaw, chair of the committee.
 He had asked Geraldine McGahey, Chief Commissioner of the Northern Ireland Equality Commission, if the body saw “the conflict between the rights of a woman, and a biological man claiming or thinking that he is a woman."
 Bradshaw responded to Gaston's questioning, telling the latter to “watch your language.”

+Gaston has called the Bible, "the bedrock of moral order" and has criticised a neutral or multi-faith approach to religious education in schools.

+In February 2026, Gaston was suspended from the Northern Ireland Assembly for two days after telling the chairwoman of a Stormont committee to "breathe".
+He made the remark during an exchange with Alliance Party MLA Paula Bradshaw, who chairs the executive office scrutiny committee.
+MLA's voted to suspend Mr Gaston with 46 members voting in favour, 31 against, and one abstention.
+TUV leader Jim Allister called it a "witch hunt" and said the sanctions were "wholly disproportionate and inappropriate."
+Pens printed with the words "Vote TUV" and “take a step back, you’re OK.
+Breathe” were sold at TUV party conference.

+Personal life

+Gaston lives in Ballymena with his wife, Rebekah, and their three sons.